 Reach inbox zero

 Reaching inbox zero is a reality that may seem so far away.
 And, in fact, it isn’t very easy.
 But don’t feel threatened about it.
 Fortunately, there are plenty of strategies available on internet teaching in how to get a clean inbox.

 This technique consists on prioritizing, archiving and wiping your email inbox every day with the aim to get to zero emails left.
 It’s all about organization and changing your mindset.

 You can choose to delete your emails, you can choose to archive them.
 It doesn’t matter.
-What really matter is getting that zero number on your inbox.
-Whether your organize email on folders, multiple and shared inboxes, you have to keep as few emails (or zero emails) as possible in your inbox and label the ones you have to answer or track later.
+What really matters is getting that zero number on your inbox.
+Whether your organization email on folders, multiple and shared inboxes, you have to keep as few emails (or zero emails) as possible in your inbox and label the ones you have to answer or track later.

 This process of reading, understanding how to deal with an email is very important.
-Inbox zero is not about quickly sending an email to trash.
-Is about organizing, prioritizing, labelling and giving the right destination to it.
+Inbox zero is not about quickly sending an email to the trash.
+Is about organizing, prioritizing, labeling and giving the right destination to it.

 If you want to reach inbox zero, you don’t need to do it all at once.
 You can separate 10 minutes per day to organize them.
 At any moment, you’ll reach inbox zero and that precious feeling of achievement and satisfaction.

 We can agree in something: inboxes can get messy.
 The Kanban board view comes to make your work routine easier.
 Work gets visual, centralized, organized, and you instantly know what are your next steps.